 Primary response certifications are crucial prerequisites when it comes to beginning your journey of certification/qualification in fitness.

-That’s because prescribing and directing exercises or any physical activity brings with it a degree of medical risk.
+That’s because prescribing and directing exercises, training clients, and really, any physical activity brings with it a degree of medical risk.

 Your clients may suffer an injury or an unexpected medical emergency.
 As a person who is providing care and elevating the state of other people’s health, it is also important to be in a position to do exactly that in a worst-case scenario.

 You also need your primary emergency responder certifications for your own legal and insurance protection.

 First Aid, CPR (Cardio Pulmonary Resuscitation), and AED (Automated External Defibrillator) certificates need to be regularly renewed to remain current.